Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Discussion

-Other studies in segmentation quality control include directly predicting segmentation accuracy or comparing the predicted segmentation to a reference database. \cite{alba2018automatic} trained a random forest classifier to predict a binary label of correct or incorrect segmentation.
-The examples of correct segmentation were generated using the ground truth segmentations while the incorrect segmentations were generated by deforming or translating the ground truth segmentations. \cite{robinson2018neural} used a 3D residual network to directly predict the Dice score of a segmentation from an image-segmentation pair.
+Other studies of segmentation quality control include directly predicting segmentation accuracy or comparing the predicted segmentation to a reference database.
+Alba et al. \cite{alba2018automatic} trained a random forest classifier to predict a binary label of correct or incorrect segmentation.
+The examples of correct segmentation were generated using the manual delineation while the incorrect segmentations were obtained by deforming or translating the manual segmentations.
+Robinson et al. \cite{robinson2018neural} used a 3D residual network to directly predict the Dice of a segmentation from an image-segmentation pair.
 The network was trained and tested on a dataset created using a random forest segmentation algorithm.
+Ruijsink et al. \cite{ruijsink2019fully} trained a CNN for detecting images with artefacts or incorrect planning and then excluded these from the segmentation pipeline. \cite{ruijsink2019fully} and \cite{sander2020automatic} also trained classification models to predict whether a segmentation is good or poor.
 These classifiers are agnostic to how the segmentation was generated.
-However, these approaches are dependent on training with some expected segmentation failures, which may be challenging to incorporate during training.
-In contrast, our approach used uncertainty measures to detect poor segmentation and is explainable.
-Instead of using a learning algorithm to determine segmentation quality, we used model uncertainty which emerges intrinsically when training the segmentation algorithm.
+However, these approaches depend on training with expected segmentation failures, which may be challenging to incorporate during training.
+In contrast, our approach used uncertainty measures to detect poor segmentation and is more explainable without these issues.
+Instead of using a learning algorithm to determine segmentation quality, we used model uncertainty which emerges intrinsically during algorithm training.
 A slight limitation of our approach is that sampling during the testing phase required up to 50x more computation time compared to a single prediction but this may be accelerated through parallelization.

+Additionally, some studies estimate the ``similarity'' of the test image and/or predicted segmentation with respect to the training data as a proxy for segmentation quality.
+For example, Gonzalez and Mukhopadhyay \cite{gonzalez2021self} used scores from a self-supervised task to detect out-of-distribution test images (which can then be assumed to have poor segmentation results).
+Galati and Zuluaga \cite{galati2021efficient} trained a convolutional autoencoder to reconstruct segmentation maps.
+Then, the predicted segmentation is fed into the autoencoder and segmentation quality measures are calculated based on the predicted segmentation and reconstructed prediction.
+These generative modelling approaches represent a promising line of work and are quite different from the discriminative approaches used in this work.
+One advantage of \cite{gonzalez2021self} is that the algorithm does not require ground truth segmentation for training.
+However, in both approaches, the prediction of the segmentation itself is decoupled from the prediction of segmentation quality.